 He was also awarded the Local Council Medal of Honour by his native village (Marsa) and Ħaż-Żabbar where he resides at present.

-Casha was awarded the Midalja għall-Qadi tar-Repubblika in 2012 for his contribution to Maltese Literature.
+Casha was awarded the Midalja għall-Qadi tar-Repubblika in 2012 ( Medal for Service to the Republic) for his contribution to Maltese Literature.

 Casha is married to Mary neé Casingena and they have three children, Stefanja, Mark and Kristjana.